NibiruChain/tokenomics/blog-matrix.md

 $$\Xi^{-1} = \frac{\text{LP} - \text{IF}}{\text{LP} + \text{IF}},$$

 where $LP$ and $IF$ are the asset contributions from the liquidity providers and Insurance Fund, respectively.
+The value of $\Xi^{-1}$ determines the state of the protocol.
+For example,

-- [ ] TODO Describe inefficient/under-utilized
+- **Optimal**, $\Xi^{-1} = \frac{1}{3}$: The desired state, where 67% of the assets are provided by LPs and 33% are provided by the IF.
+The rewards from the protocol are split with the same proportions.
-- [ ] TODO Q: Wagering ?
+- **Under-utilized**, $\Xi^{-1}=0$ : An unsafe state.
+Here, both LPs and the IF provide 50% of the assets each.
+100% of the rewards go to the IF (i.e. no rewards go to LPs).
+If the protocol is under-utilized, stakers have no incentive to validate the block-chain.
-- [ ] TODO Link to the tokenomics blog post and/or hint at its existence.
+- **Inefficient**, $\Xi^{-1}=1$: LPs provide 100% of the assets and receive 100% of the protocol rewards.
+When the protocol becomes inefficient, capital and rewards are re-allocated by the DAO between LPs and the IF to bring about additional investment yields, moving the protocol closer to optimality.

 ## Matrix Liquidity Providers